 - But Thou Must!: That frustrating sliding-block puzzle early on in the game?
 Yeah, you're going to have to solve that, and no faq can help you since it is randomized positions each time.

 - Button Mashing: Certain button combinations increase the chance of double attacks, critical hits, counter-attacks, and even critical counters.

 - Call a Hit Point a "Smeerp": There are two gauges to measure a character's fighting potential: Vitality Points (VP) and Life Points (LP).
 If a character's VP run out, they get stunned for a turn and have to use up some of their LP to get their fighting strength back.
 If a character's LP run out, the character is considered "dead" and has to be revived by a priest.

-- Critical Attack: And performed while the character is on fire!
+- Critical Hit: And performed while the character is on fire!
 Except for Finn, who performs a unique combo attack with his dragon pal.

 - Crystal Dragon Jesus: Arawn.

 - Distress Ball: Annie, in the very first moments of the game, runs off to the cave to the south of her home village after her father denies her the chance to go on an adventure just because she's a girl.

 - Dual Boss: Ramue and Shutat, the penultimate bosses and Big Bads of the game.